Book by: Miranda J Taylor

 Kit and her daughter followed the sailor through the rear door of the cottage.
-Inside, patients sat on a scattering of chairs and a young man and a middle-aged woman stood behind a long dining
+Inside, patients sat on a scattering of chairs and a young man and a middle-aged woman stood behind a long dining table.

 “Over ‘ere."
 The sailor gestured towards the table.
 “Come with me and I’ll introduce ye to the doc.”